hcwhan/JavSPn/README.en-US.md

 ## Usage

-With a portable version, the executable `JavSP` will generate a ```config.ini``` during first invocation.
-You can modify the configuration file to instruct how `JavSP` should work for you.
+You can modify the configuration file `config.ini` to instruct how `JavSP` should work for you.

 JavSP also accepts CLI flags and prioritize them over `config.ini`, you can run `JavSP -h` to see a list of supportted flags.